dmeybohm/dot-notation/README.md

 use Best\DotNotation;
 ```

-The interface consists of two static methods: `expand()` and `fromFile()`.
-Both
+The interface consists of one static methods: `expand()`.
+This
-methods transform the dotted notation to the equivalent expanded arrays.
+method transforms the dotted notation to the equivalent expanded array.

 ### DotNotation::expand()